Hong Kong Rangers FC

-Hong Kong Rangers Football Club (香港流浪足球會), often abbreviated to Rangers, currently known as Biu Chun Rangers due to sponsorship reasons, is a Hong Kong football club which currently competes in the Hong Kong Premier League.
-They have won the Hong Kong First Division once, the Senior Shield 4 times, and the Hong Kong FA Cup twice.
+Hong Kong Rangers Football Club (香港流浪足球會), often abbreviated to Rangers, currently known as Biu Chun Rangers due to sponsorship reasons, is a Hong Kong professional football club which currently competes in the Hong Kong Premier League.
+They have won the Hong Kong First Division once, the Senior Shield four times, the Hong Kong FA Cup twice and the Sapling Cup once.

 History

 Formation to 2000

 The club was founded in 1958 by a Scottish expatriate from Glasgow named Ian Petrie.
 He named his club after Rangers.
 It was the first Asian football club with a modern football club managing system.
 In the early days, the club could not compete with the bigger clubs financially so Petrie relied on young players and the team was known as a breeding ground for young players.
 Kwok Ka Ming was the best known players discovered by Petrie in the 1960s.
 In 1970, the club brought three Scottish professional players to Hong Kong.
 They were the first European professional players to play in the Hong Kong league, opening a new chapter in Hong Kong's football history.
 Great players such as Ian Taylor, Joe Brennan, Jimmy Liddell, and Derek Currie were a few to name.
 More were to follow in the 1980s such as Steve Paterson, Jimmy Bone and Tommy Nolan.
+Winner of the Ballon d’Or at 22, European champion and dubbed “El Beatle” - George Best came just a year before he finally retired from the game and played once for Hong Kong Rangers in 1982.